 - To reduce pathogen population within a field:

-- Rotate with non-hosts (grasses, cereals, and onion) for 8 years to achieve best control, but for at least 2 years to reduce population of sclerotia.
+- Rotate with non-hosts (grasses and cereals) for 8 years to achieve best control, but for at least 2 years to reduce population of sclerotia.

 - Deep plowing buries sclerotia but plowing later years may return viable sclerotia to the surface.